KyleKing/My-Programming-Sketchbook/My-Sublime-Packages.md

 - Markdown Light - nice dark/light color schemes and syntax highlighting
 - Git​Gutter - see git status
 - **Print to HTML** - Shift + alt + P -> opens up file with syntax highlighting and line numbers in browser
-- All Autocomplete - extends Sublime autocomplete to all files in folders
+- All Autocomplete - extends Sublime autocomplete to all files in folders (removed)

 ### Possibly in use/maybe not: